scraly/ovhcloud-kubernetes-cookbook/README.md

-# ovhcloud-kubernetes-cookbook
+# 📘 ovhcloud-kubernetes-cookbook

 Hands-on recipes for your OVHcloud Managed Kubernetes Service (MKS) cluster for a production usage.<br/>
 Use the power of CNCF Cloud Native ecosystem.<br/>
-Automate the deployment, scale, and operations of application containers across clusters of hosts.
+Automate the deployment, scale, and operations of your application containers across clusters.

 You’ll find recipes for:
 * [MKS installation/deployment (in 1 and 3AZ)](./mks-installation/README.md)